 UPDATE: To provide a seamless login experience for Force to Web (FTW) schools, the Mobile B2 (94.9.1+) now offers extended mobile session timeout to maintain user sessions long term.

 Content does not update while in a course or on a page

-While navigating within a course or staying on a static page, such as Stream or Due Dates, content does not update in real time.
-In order to see content updates, you must navigate out of the course and back or navigate off the page and return.
+While a user navigates within a course or stays on a static page, such as Activity Stream or Due Dates, content does not update in real time.
+In order to see content and grade updates, you must navigate out of the course and back or navigate off the page and return.
 The exception for this is content with adaptive release rules for tests, assignments, and discussions, which will invalidate the cache upon submission and refresh the content.

 Firewall whitelisting to allow mobile traffic